zhangdatao/Emojier-Andriod/README.md

 ![Alt text](./images/getTranslateMsg.png)

 ###Process the receive message
-when you receive the message which contains our emoji ,you need call this method to convert the message to emoj.
+when you receive the message which contains our emoji, you need call this method to convert the message to emoji.
 ```
 /**
-msgStr: the text message which need to convert.
+msgStr: the text message which need to be converted.
 */
 public EMReceiveTxtEntity processReceiveContent(Context ctx, String msgStr)
 ```
-Before call this method ,you need set the callback so when all the emoji are downloaded, you can repalce the display content.
+Before call this method, you need set the callback so after all the emoji downloaded, you can repalce your text content.
 ```
 /**
 msgTranslateListener:the callback interface,you can reload the content which will display the emoji